maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

 This means the value of "neumannBoundaryConditions" has the usual list format for Neumann boundary conditions.

 Changing Neumann boundary condition values only affects the right hand side of the mechanics problem.
-Therefore, any number of Neumann Bc values can be set, unlike in the Dirichlet BC callback.
+Therefore, Neumann BC values can be set for any number of elements, unlike in the Dirichlet BC callback.
 Previous Neumann boundary conditions are deleted.

 `updateNeumannBoundaryConditionsFunctionCallInterval` (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This option is the interval in which the callback function `updateNeumannBoundaryConditionsFunction` will be called.
 Only if `updateNeumannBoundaryConditionsFunction` was given in the config, this option is mandatory.